lnbook/lnbook/README.md

 ## Contributing

 The authors welcome contributions to this book!
-A Contributor's Guide will be published by the end of September 2019.
+Read the [Guide to Contributing](CONTRIBUTING.md)

 ## Source and license